 Please note that this post contains affiliate links for your convenience.
 If you make a purchase through one of the links, I may make a small commission.
 I only recommend books and resources that I’ve enjoyed personally, or believe that you would like.
 You can read my full disclosure here.
 You will also find information on Scripture translations there.

-How to Write Personal Goals that Stick
+How to Write Personal Goals In Life, and Actually Achieve them

 Knowing what you want, and WHY you want it will take you a long way towards making it happen.
 But that’s not all that matters.